KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 SP06 §3 formalizes this as the resolution to the paradox of emergence: "Emergence is traversal.
 Causality is orientation."
 The combination problem is unanswerable not because consciousness is mysterious but because the question presupposes a direction of assembly that omits half the structural circuit.

 The structural element the panpsychist lacks is the membrane architecture.
 Between each layer, membranes (⧉) serve as relational conditions governing lawful passage. ⧉₃ at the L₄ / L₃ boundary is where conscious-awareness (∇) becomes reflexive consciousness (⌯ Pneuma). ⧉₂ at the L₃ / L₂ boundary is where reflexive consciousness becomes identity-aware consciousness. ⧉₁ at the L₂ / L₁ boundary is where identity-aware consciousness becomes embodied consciousness.
 Without these membranes, panpsychism has no structural account of why awareness stratifies — why proto-awareness at L₀ differs from conscious-awareness at L₄ differs from reflexive consciousness at L₃ differs from embodied consciousness at L₁.
 This is precisely why the combination problem persists: without membrane conditions, there is no formal mechanism for the transitions.
+(See FPX §§4–5 for the dimensional operator conditions and failure modes that govern permeability at ⧉₃ — the precise structural mechanics that panpsychism lacks.)

 ### 3.5 The Panpsychist Contribution